iHDeveloper/BlockPartyPlus/README.md

 So, I decided to make a revamped version of it to, solve its bugs, and make minor improvements. 😄

 ## How I revamped the project?
-I had the source code on my old laptop but I was too lazy to get them from there.
+I had the source code on my old laptop, but I was too lazy to get them from there.
 So, I did as below

 1. Decompile the original jars